antoine-5/Farmbot-python/README.md

 ### The Dataset ###

 The Dataset used is through a link shown in the plant segmentation github repository  mentioned above: https://github.com/otaviog/plant-segmentation

+# Markov Decision Process #

+MDP_plan_02.ipynb file defines the problem with the Markov Decision Process.